tyermercado/POSCapstone/README.md

 # ☕ POS System

-**POS System** is part of the **Ezpresso: All-in-One Coffee System**, a comprehensive multi-device solution designed to streamline operations in coffee shops and cafés.
+**POS System** is part of the **Ezpresso: All-in-One Coffee System**, a comprehensive integrated multi-device solution designed to streamline operations in coffee shops and cafés.
 This specific module is assigned to and developed for handling in-store sales and inventory management.

 ---